Author: Damian Gemza

 Deploying the application on Firebase

 The PWA application will only work on a server that is encrypted (HTTPS protocol).
 The quickest way to run a PWA application on a domain that is HTTPS-certified is to deploy applications in Firebase Hosting.
-In order to create a Firebase account, open this page.

 npm install -g firebase-tools

 After installing firebase-tools we will have no choice but to then sign in to the Firebase